Login | Become a member

 Oscar Renteria | Renteria Vineyard Management

-Role: Farmworker Foundation Board of Directors
+Committee participation: Farmworker Foundation Board of Directors

 Oscar joined Renteria in 1989 after graduating from St. Mary’s College.
 In 1993 Oscar assumed proprietorship of Renteria and began to work closely with the distinguished group of clients his father Salvador had cultivated for so many years.
 In 1995 Oscar was named President, and in the ensuing years he progressively grew Renteria into one of the largest vineyard management companies in the North Bay area.